Program level: Academic doctorate

 For admission to the programme, applicants must hold a second-cycle (Master’s) higher education qualification in biology, chemistry, forestry, agriculture, nutrition science, sports science, or a professional medical degree (or an equivalent qualification).

 The doctoral thesis proposal must be developed in cooperation with the prospective scientific supervisor.
-Applicants are therefore strongly encouraged to initiate this process early and to coordinate their topic proposal with the potential supervisor in advance.
+Applicants are therefore strongly encouraged to initiate this process early and to coordinate their topic proposal with the potential supervisor in advance;

 Admission to the programme also requires an entrance examination, consisting of an oral presentation and discussion of the doctoral thesis proposal with the Doctoral Council.